pcaston/OpenPeerPower.github.io/source/_integrations/time_date.markdown

 ha_domain: time_date
 ---

-The time and date (`time_date`) sensor platform adds one or more sensors to your Home Assistant state machine.
+The time and date (`time_date`) sensor platform adds one or more sensors to your Open Peer Power state machine.
 To have these sensors available in your installation, add the following to your `configuration.yaml` file (each option creates a separate sensor that contains appropriate data, e.g.,  `sensor.date` for the `date` option):

 ```yaml